p16/ReactMatrix/README.md

 - abililty to customize what is rendered in each cell:
     - using react components
     - passing a formatting function
-    - passsing a function that will return which class should be applied to the cell
+    - passsing a function that will return which CSS class(es) should be applied to the cell

 # API